pablomoreno555/pwh/README.md

 Then create an environment variable named 'OPENAI_API_KEY' and assign it your OpenAI Key.

 ## Running Script
-Run the following command to execute the program.
-Replace 'FloorPlanX' with the AI2-THOR floor plan ID you want to use (e.g. 'FloorPlan1', 'FloorPlan202', etc.).
+Run the following command to execute the program, replacing 'FloorPlanX' with the AI2-THOR floor plan ID you want to use (e.g. 'FloorPlan1', 'FloorPlan202', etc.).

 Refer to https://ai2thor.allenai.org/demo for the layout of the various AI2-THOR floor plans.
 ```